 - you have income from business activity or your own work (However if your business activity is full-time, you are not entitled to the allowance)

 Work where the contractual minimum working hours are over 80% of the maximum working hours in the sector is considered full-time work.
 If your working hours are 35 hours a week, for example, your contract is considered full-time.
 If your minimum working hours do not exceed 80%, the work is part-time, even if more hours would have been available.
 If your contractual working hours are, for example, 25 – 37.5 hours a week, the work is part-time, even if you have actually worked the higher number of hours.

 Adjusted earnings-related allowance is applied for in wage periods.
 If your wages are paid monthly, you also make your applications monthly.
 If the wage period is four weeks, the application period is also four weeks.
 If your wage payment period is different from one month or four weeks, the period that is closest to your wage period is used.
 Under the law, other application periods are not possible.

-Earnings-related allowance is generally adjusted on a payment basis.
-Lay-off situations are an exception to this – you can find more information here.
+Earnings-related allowance is generally adjusted on a payment basis (lay-off situations are an exception to this).
 Payment-based adjustment means that wages paid during the period being applied for affect your allowances regardless of when the work was done.
-So there may be a situation where you have worked, but your wages have not yet been paid.
-Then you are paid full daily allowances.
-Alternatively there may be months during which you have been paid wages even though you have not had any working hours.
+Therefore, there may be an application period in which you have worked but your wages have not yet been paid.
+In this case you are paid full daily allowances.
+Alternatively, there may be months during which you have been paid wages even though you have not had any working hours.

 Part-time work ends on 18.2.2021.
 You complete an application for the period 1.3.2021 – 31.3.2021 and report being unemployed for the entire period.
 Wages earned in the period 1.2.2021 – 18.2.2021 are paid on 15.3.2021.
 A wage payment day falls in the application period 1.3.2021 – 31.3.2021, so daily allowances for March are paid adjusted with the wages paid on 15.3.2021.